mysidiaa/newmedia/index.md

 Using SwiftUI to master the art of application design and functionality, NMIX 4310 is a class that provides rigor and challenges creativity to help students develop their skills even further.
-I really enjoyed learning more about the process of application development and different ways that I can implement my programming knowledge into an application form.
+I really enjoyed learningmore about the process of application development and different ways that I can implement my programming knowledge into an application form.
 The biggest aspect of this course that I truly loved doing was having the creative freedomto design and create applications.
 Not only do students learn how to incorporate their creativity into an application base, we additionally learned the challenges and the rigor most app developers encounter when creating any type of mobile application.

 ```